ThibautGery/docker-logging-example/article.md

 Even if Fluentd dies, our containers using Fluentd continues to work properly.
-Furthermore, if Fluentd stops for short periods of time, we not lose any logs because the Docker engine buffers unsent messages so that they are sent when Fluentd is back online.
+Furthermore, if Fluentd stops for short periods of time, we do not lose any piece of log because the Docker engine buffers unsent messages, so that they can be sent later when Fluentd is back online.

-Finally, since Docker 1.9 we can show labels and environment variable with the logging driver of Docker.
-In our example, we added : `service: nginx` and it is shown in Kibana.
+Finally, since Docker 1.9 we can show labels and environment variables with the logging driver of Docker.
+In our example, we added: `service: nginx` and it shows up in Kibana.

-We are now able to create graphs:
+We are now able to create graphs such as this one:

 ![status code pie](http://i.imgur.com/LZA4Y4V.png)